AntonioTorres23/OpenGL_Notes/PBR Lighting.md

 **Direct Lighting**

 In this note's example demo we have 4 point lights that together represent the scene's irradiance.
+To satisfy the reflectance equation we loop over each light source, calculate its individual radiance and sum its contribution scaled by the BRDF and the light's incident angle.
+We can think of the loop as solving the integral